 - Areas that are unclear and need to be sampled further in order for a decision to be made.

 For areas of type 3, a suitable sampling & measurement plan using statistical principles will then need to be developed and a threshold for decision making, known as a Critical Concentration, needs to be specified in advance.
-The results of the land survey can be then be analysed and interpreted using the new guidance hence its title of “Comparing Soil Contamination Data with a Critical Concentration”.
+The results of the land survey can then be analysed and interpreted using the new guidance hence its title of “Comparing Soil Contamination Data with a Critical Concentration“.

 “The guidance is written on the assumption that it will be read and used by people with a scientific training who are capable of exercising scientific judgement and who wish to use statistics to SUPPLEMENT their professional judgement, not to REPLACE their professional judgement.”